 When you think of New York, you typically think of Manhattan.
 If New York’s the Big Apple, this 59-square kilometre island is its core.

-Flights to New York arrive into either Queens or New Jersey but chances are Manhattan is where you’ll be staying.
+Following the exciting news that the USA is re-opening its borders to the UK, flights to New York are finally back on the menu.
+You’ll land in either Queens or New Jersey, but chances are Manhattan is where you’ll be staying.
 Saturated with big-name attractions, world-class museums and more bars and restaurants than you can shake a stick at, it makes for an incredible city break.
 But Manhattan can also be a little overwhelming – particularly for first-timers.
 Luckily, we’ve pulled together some tips to help you figure it out.

 Getting around Manhattan